khanhnhattt/b2capi/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Run `mvn clean install` to build the project and install dependencies.
+4. Run the database query file b2c.sql
-4. Configure the database connection in the `application.properties` file.
+5. Configure the database connection in the `application.properties` file.
-5. Run the application using `mvn spring-boot:run`.
+6. Run the application using `mvn spring-boot:run`.

 ## Usage
 - The API endpoints and their respective request/response formats are documented using Swagger.